jgato/jgato/docs/random_doc/DCI-Openshift-App-Agent.md

 * dci_topic: where are testing OCP 4.9

-* dci_components_by_query: the component is what you are testing.
-Ex: it could just be an specific version of K8S, or other apps that you have deployed.
-If you set this, it has to exists, so check the console to see the components under the topic.
+* dci_components_by_query:  A component is an artifact (file, package, url, etc.) attached to a topic.
+An agent take components in its workflow.
+Those components are immutable and regularly updated with newer versions of the artifact through a feeder.

 * dci_comment: just a message that can be used to know what the test did.